-Want to get outdoors and hike?
+Want to get outdoors and go Hiking in DFW?

 The city of Plano received its name from Dr Henry Dye in 1848 who decided on the Spanish word Plano to mean “plain” as to describe the surrounding terrain).

-Many of the trails are in parks and nature areas which are well maintained; many trails in Plano have paved loops, and some have great off-road trails for cross country running/biking.
+Many of the trails are in parks and nature areas which are well maintained; many trails in Plano have paved loops, and some have great off-road trails for cross-country running/biking.

 Address: 6701 W Parker Rd, Plano, TX 75093